Kittitat-13amrung/CC2/CA2/README.md

 # Creative-Coding-Two

-This is all the stuff from the first day of the fourth week for John Montayne.
+This is all the stuff for John Montayne's second Continous Assignment for Creative Coding Part 2.